RAVI866012/linee-following/README.md

 }

 void loop() {
-  // Read IR sensor value

   int leftIRValue = digitalRead(IR_LEFT);

-  // Check if the robot is on the line if (leftIRValue == 0) {
+  if (leftIRValue == 0) {

-    // Robot is on the black line, move forward goAhead();
+    goAhead();
   } else {

-    // Robot is not on the line, turn right goRight();
+    goRight();
   }

   int rightIRValue = digitalRead(IR_RIGHT);

-  // Check if the robot is on the line if (leftIRValue == 1 && rightIRValue == 1) {
+  if (leftIRValue == 1 && rightIRValue == 1) {

-    // Robot is on the line, move forward goAhead();
+    goAhead();
   } else if (leftIRValue == 1) {

-    // Robot is on the left line, turn right goRight();
+    goRight();
   } else if (rightIRValue == 1) {

-    // Robot is on the right line, turn left goLeft();
+    goLeft();
   } else {
-    // Robot is not on the line, stop stopRobot();
+    stopRobot();
   }